tysik/obstacle_detector/README.md

 </p>
 -----------------------

-The input points are firstly grouped into subsets.
+The input points are firstly grouped into subsets and marked as visible or not (if a group is in front of neighbouring groups, it is visible.
+Otherwise it is assumed to be occluded).
 The algorithm extracts segments from each points subset.
 Next, the segments are checked for possible merging between each other.
-The circular obstacles are extracted from segments and also checked for possible merging.
-Resulting set of obstacles can be described with respect to coordinate frame provided by the input messages or to other, custom coordinate frame.
+The circular obstacles are then extracted from segments and also merged if possible.
+Resulting set of obstacles can be transformed to a dedicated coordinate frame.

 The node is configurable with the following set of local parameters:

 * `~active` (`bool`, default: `true`) - active/sleep mode,
 * `~use_scan` (`bool`, default: `false`) - use laser scan messages,
 * `~use_pcl` (`bool`, default: `true`) - use point cloud messages (if both scan and pcl are chosen, scans will have priority),
+* `~use_split_and_merge` (`bool`, default: `true`) - choose wether to use Iterative End Point Fit (false) or Split And Merge (true) algorithm to detect segments,
+* `~circles_from_visibles` (`bool`, default: `true`) - detect circular obstacles only from fully visible (not occluded) segments,
 * `~discard_converted_segments` (`bool`, default: `true`) - do not publish segments, from which the circles were spawned,
 * `~transform_coordinates` (`bool`, default: `true`) - transform the coordinates of obstacles to a frame described with `frame_id` parameter,
-* `~frame_id` (`string`, default: `map`) - name of the coordinate frame used as origin for produced obstacles (used only if `transform_coordinates` flag is set to true).

-The following set of local parameters is dedicated to the algorithm itself:

-* `~use_split_and_merge` (`bool`, default: `true`) - choose wether to use Iterative End Point Fit (false) or Split And Merge (true) algorithm to detect segments,
 * `~min_group_points` (`int`, default: `5`) - minimum number of points comprising a group to be further processed,
 * `~max_group_distance` (`double`, default: `0.1`) - if the distance between two points is greater than this value, start a new group,
 * `~distance_proportion` (`double`, default: `0.00628`) - enlarge the allowable distance between points proportionally to the range of point (use scan angle increment in radians),